 4.2.1 Introduction

 The new structures defined in this specification are contained in the XML schema file "[XSDFILESIGVALPROT]".
-This file also contains the redefinition of certain structures defined in OASIS Standard: "Digital Signature Service Core Protocols, Elements, and Bindings Version 2.0" [1], as shown in clause 4.2.2 of the present document.
+This file also contains the redefinition of certain structures defined in DSS-X core v2.0 [1], as shown in clause 4.2.2 of the present document.
 The new elements and types defined in that schema are defined within the XML namespace whose URI value is shown below:

 http://uri.etsi.org/19442/v1.1.1#